 Father corrects us for our good and for our growth (Hebrews 12:5-11; Psalms 119:71)!
 Afflictions help us repent of our pride and rebellion: “Blessed is the man whom You chasten, O Yahuwah [LORD], and whom You teach out of Your law [Torah]” (Psalms 94:12).

 If we are weeping in the night because of our own sufferings, then it may be time to heed Jeremiah’s exhortation: “Let us search and try [examine] our ways, and turn again to Yahuwah” (Lamentations 3:40).
 The benefit of our weeping comes when we begin to honestly examine our ways, begin to make adjustments, and return to following God!

 How Do We Return?

-Father’s Word is our only answer for hope and peace of mind.
+Father’s written Word [the Bible] is our only answer for hope and peace of mind.
 Nothing else will satisfy our hurting soul.